 The Conjuring 4: Last Rites — cast, crew and a family-scale haunted house farewell

-The day after its French release on September 10, 2025, Michael Chaves closes the "Phase 1" of the Conjuringverse with the ultimate Warren case: the Smurl affair, Pennsylvania 1986.
-Around a possessed mirror, Patrick Wilson and Vera Farmiga sign a muted farewell.
-Judy and Tony join in, heirs called to take up the torch.
-Between domestic drama and classic thrill, Last Rites transforms the haunted house into a theater of transmission.
+The day after its French release on September 10, 2025, Michael Chaves closes the Conjuringverse “Phase 1” with the Warrens’ final case: the Smurl affair, Pennsylvania 1986.
+Around a haunted mirror, Patrick Wilson and Vera Farmiga sign a muted farewell.
+Judy and Tony show up, heirs called to take up the torch.
+Between domestic drama and classic chills, Last Rites turns the haunted house into a theater of passing the torch.

 Critical Overview

 Chaves favors proximity.
 Fear circulates in common rooms.
-No overkill, a persistent melancholy.
-The universe relies on a few totems: a mirror, the artifact room, Judy’s presence.
+No escalation, a persistent melancholy.
+The universe rests on a few totems: a mirror, the room of artifacts, Judy’s presence.
 This fourth installment prefers memory to demonstration.
-Bodies are listened to, silences are counted.
-The Warrens, meanwhile, seem to be already moving away.
+You listen to bodies here, you count the silences.
+The Warrens, themselves, seem already to be drifting away.

 Warning